What vitamins do horses need in their daily diet?

 Does my horse need vitamin K?

 Vitamin K is present in plants eaten by horses and is also synthesised by bacteria in the horse’s gut in the form of menaquinone.
-No diet-related deficiency of vitamin K has been reported in horses.
+No diet-related deficiency of vitamin K has been reported in horses, as it is widely available in forage and synthesised by hindgut microbes [1].

 Supplementing your horse with vitamin E